mkgold/kinfrastructures/kinfrastructures-syllabus-covid.md

 # ENGL 89500: Knowledge Infrastructures

-**NOTE: This is a post-COVID-19 syllabus.
+**NOTE: This is a post-COVID-19 syllabus that has been altered to accommodate the circumstances of the COVID-19 pandemic.
 [Click here for the original syllabus](https://kinfrastructures.commons.gc.cuny.edu/pre-covid-19-syllabus/).**

 CUNY Graduate Center * Wednesdays 4:15PM-6:15PM * Room 3305 * 2/4 credits